KIT-TVA/Vari-Joern/docs/OutputFormats.md

     - `findingAggregations`: An array of objects, each representing the aggregation of a single finding across all analyzed variants.
 Each object has the following fields:
         - `finding`: A [Finding object](#Finding) representing the finding.
-        - `affectedAnalyzedVariants`: An array of objects representing the variants in which the finding was found.
+        - `affectedAnalyzedVariants`: An array of indices into the `configurations` array representing the variants in which the finding was found.
-          Each object is a mapping from feature names to a boolean indicating whether the feature is enabled in the variant.
         - `evidence`: An array of [SourceLocation](#SourceLocation) objects representing the evidence supporting the finding.
         - `possibleConditions`: An array of strings representing the determined presence conditions of the finding.
 Most